 The objective of the Master of Science in Orthotics and Prosthetics is to provide an opportunity for qualified students to pursue a career in the orthotics and prosthetics field.
 This track will provide comprehensive training for students in life-science areas, including anatomy, kinesiology, pathology, and normal pathological gait.

 In addition, it will provide extensive engineering training in biomechanics, material science, and the fabrication and evaluation processes of orthotic and prosthetic devices, as well as research skills.
-Completion of this track will prepare students for an IIOP certificate, NCOPE residency and, thereafter, for the Orthotics, Prosthetics and Pedorthics Practitioner Certification Exam of the American Board for Certification (ABC).
+Completion of this track will prepare students for a certificate, NCOPE residency and, thereafter, for the Orthotics, Prosthetics and Pedorthics Practitioner Certification Exam of the American Board for Certification (ABC).

 With the program embedded in the Biomedical Engineering MS program, it has the advantage of providing curricular content that will include a strong engineering base.
 Consequently, graduates from this track will be able effectively to incorporate new technological and materials science developments into the design and generation of future prosthetic and orthotic devices.